This Modern Love: A Novel by Ray Hecht (Book Review #34)

 The two girls in the story were sisters, Andrea and Carla.
 They were both two completely confused and sad young girls.
 They no longer even knew who they were or what they wanted to do in life and what they should be even feeling.

 The story makes you miss the old days.
 The etiquette, mannerism, and the social norm are absent.
 Men behaved with respect, loyalty, and commitment in the midst of women and it was expected of them.
 The lack of it in the 21st century is definitely worrying.

-Ray Hecht has a special magic touch in writing a fiction story that you and I are well aware, is in fact reality and happening every day.
+Ray Hecht has a special magic touch in writing a fiction story that you and I are well aware, is, in fact, real and happening every day.

-I recommend this book for any adult that is interested in an excellent and easy read with a twist on the reality side of things.
+I recommend this book to any adult that is interested in an excellent and easy read with a twist on the reality side of things.

 Written by Jeyran Main

 This review was kindly requested by the Author, Ray Hecht.